 But there are exceptions that can shorten or extend the statute.
 For example, claims against a government entity, like a city, county, or publicly owned property, must be filed within 6 months of the injury.
 (California Government Code section 945.6(a)(1).)

-Consults with an attorney to ensure your claim is timely filed and critical evidence is preserved.
+Consult with an attorney to ensure your claim is timely filed and critical evidence is preserved.

 Premises liability cases can be complex, requiring strong evidence and skilled legal representation.
 At Hulburt Law Firm, our award-winning San Diego premises liability attorneys, Conor and Leslie Hulburt, have a proven track record of holding negligent property owners accountable.